neuropsychology/Psycho.jl/README.md

 ***"From Julia to Manuscript"***

-`Psycho`'s primary goal is to fill the gap between Julia's output and the formatted result description of your manuscript, with the use of **best practices** guidelines, ensuring standardization and quality of results reporting.
+`Psycho`'s primary goal is to fill the gap between Julia's output and the formatted result description of your manuscript, with the automated use of **best practices** guidelines, ensuring standardization and quality of results reporting.
 It also provides useful tools and functions for psychologists, neuropsychologists and neuroscientists for their everyday data analyses.

 # Contribute